 VLC Media Player is a free and open-source cross-platform media player and streaming server for a variety of audio and video formats.
 It runs on all platforms such as Windows, Linux, Macintosh, Android, iOS.
 Great player for formats used in podcasts.

-MathPlayer by Design Science contains math-to-speech technology.
+MathPlayer contains math-to-speech technology.
 Per the User Manual: "MathPlayer can make documents more accessible by providing a means for assistive technology such as screen readers and screen magnifiers to speak, navigate, and convert to braille math in those documents.
 As an example MathPlayer works with NV Access' NonVisual Desktop (NVDA) to provide access to the math in Firefox, Internet Explorer, Word and PowerPoint for Windows (MathType is also required to read math in Word and PowerPoint).
 MathPlayer can also work with Internet Explorer in Enterprise Mode to display the math in web pages."
 There is a free download.

 Cortona 3D Viewers are plug-ins that will enable you to view and interact with 3D virtual reality models on the Web.